brry/berryFunctions/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTES.
+There were no ERRORs or WARNINGs.

+One NOTE:
+Possibly mis-spelled words in DESCRIPTION: hydrograph

+This is a valid technical term in hydrology describing the time series of flow in a river

 ## Downstream dependencies
 * extremeStat - everything appears to work just fine